How to repair a bent fin

 Here you can see two bent fins.
 They have bent away from each other, so something got jammed in between them.

 The trick is to bend the fin very slowly.
-This fin is only a little bit bent and I spent about 4-5 minutes with slowly increasing pressure on the tire iron.
-Could I just bend it back quickly?
+This fin is only a little bit bent, and I spent about 4-5 minutes with slowly increasing pressure on the tire iron.
+Could I bend it back quickly?
 I don’t have the nerve to find out.
 I prefer doing this when the ambient temperature is fairly high.
-I would not have a problem with heating it up to around boiling.
+I would not have a problem with first heating it up to around boiling.

 I have corrected the first slightly bent fin and am now on the second one.
 This one takes more pressure.
 At first, I used two tire irons about 1 inch apart for leverage.
-As the main part of the bend was corrected, I use only one tire iron on the worst part of the bend.
+As the central part of the bend was corrected, I then use only one tire iron on the worst part of the bend.

-The fin appears to still be bent, but it isn’t.
+The fin appears to be still bent, but it isn’t.
 The distortion that you see is a flattening of the top of the fin.
 Now it is time to file off the mushroomed top of the fin on the left side.
 That will show nice shiny aluminum where it was filed.
-If that bothers one, then just have it glass blasted and the whole head will look great again.
+In a few months, the aluminum will corrode to match the other fins.